kokizzu/svelte-mpa/README.md

 It would automatically generate 3 files: `foo/bar.html`, `subpage/page3.html`, and `index.html`.

 1. generate automatically `.html` foreach `.svelte`, for production build use `npm run build:prod`
-2. can import properly other js, css, or svelte file (relative import)
+2. there no configuration, it should work as-is automatically, anything starts with underscore will not generate `.html`, eg. `_component1.svelte`, or `_components/table.svelte`
-3. dev mode, eg. `npm start`, it would listen to `localhost:8080` then livereload when changed like default svelte template project (will also autogenerate the `.html` files like spec number 1)
+3. will look for `_layout.html` in current directory or nearest upper directories as base template
-4. there no configuration, it should work as-is automatically, anything starts with underscore will not generate `.html`, eg. `_component1.svelte`, or `_components/table.svelte`
+4. can import properly other js, css, or svelte file (relative import)
-5. will look for `_layout.html` in current directory or nearest upper directories as base template
+5. dev mode, eg. `npm start`, it would listen to `localhost:5500` then livereload when changed like default svelte template project (will also autogenerate the `.html` files like spec number 1)
 6. using minimal set of npm dependencies and no outdated package
 7. generated html will not remove comments, especially one that used in [Z](https://github.com/kokizzu/gotro/tree/master/Z) template engine, like: `/*! c1 */`, `#{c2}`, `[/* c3 */]`, or `{/* c4 */}`